microsoft/code-with-engineering-playbook/sprint-planning/readme.md

 ## Facilitation Guidance

-**Prior to the meeting:**
+Prior to the meeting:

-- [ ] Set sprint goal.
+- Set sprint goal.
-- [ ] Make sure the backlog is prioritized.
+- Make sure the backlog is prioritized.
-- [ ] Make sure each story that is a candidate for next sprint is [ready](./../team-agreements/definition-of-ready/readme.md).
+- Make sure each story that is a candidate for next sprint is [ready](./../team-agreements/definition-of-ready/readme.md).

-**During the meeting:**
+During the meeting:

-- [ ] Confirming team capacity.
+- Confirm team capacity.
 This should be done using the average velocity (number of points achieved per sprint) and removing the project vacations/holidays/off days.
 If it helps, you can get the daily average velocity, divide by the number of team members and multiply by number of off days.
-- [ ] Timebox (for instance: half of the meeting for story selection, half of the meeting for task splitting).
+- Timebox (for instance: half of the meeting for story selection, half of the meeting for task splitting).
-- [ ] Agree on how much capacity needs to be "saved" for bug fixing (might depend on the sprint).
+- Agree on how much capacity needs to be "saved" for bug fixing (might depend on the sprint).
-- [ ] Ensure everyone understands each story that is selected for the sprint.
+- Ensure everyone understands each story that is selected for the sprint.
-- [ ] Ensure everyone participates in story effort estimation.
+- Ensure everyone participates in story effort estimation.

-**Other considerations:**
+Other considerations:

 - Take into account off days (vacations, national holidays, unavailability).
 - When the backlog reaches a size that makes it difficult to manage by one team, you might want to split into different workstreams.
 This might require thinking about [scrum of scrums](./../scrum-of-scrums/readme.md) and all related ceremonies.